Policy & Advocacy

 One key to achieving authentic and lasting change is educating residents about the way that New York’s economic and political systems work, listening to—and taking guidance from—their programmatic and policy ideas and priorities, and developing their leadership capacity to organize and make those priorities a reality.
 That’s why we are working side-by-side with community members to tackle the issues that are important to them, and crafting solutions that build on our expertise running programs that improve people’s lives.

 Since our founding in 1895, Union Settlement’s workers have organized community residents to win pioneering victories around public health, education, and community development.
-In a reflection of our reformist roots, today we are connecting our staff and program participants various important causes.
+In a reflection of our reformist roots, today we are connecting our staff and program participants to:

 - Strengthen New York City’s early childhood system and expand subsidized programs for low income children.
 Early education and safe, stable child care are critical to promoting children’s academic and social success and supporting working families.